DDoSPedia is a glossary that focuses on network and

 During distributed denial of service attacks on any of the layers mentioned above, there is an attempt to stop legitimate visitors from accessing the data normally available on the website, access private data, vandalize a site, or completely shut down a service.
 This can happen to sites and businesses in any industry - from financial services such as banks to e-commerce or B2B.

-The motives for attack may differ - from "hacktivism" to criminal intent - and the methods can change.
+The motives for distributed denial-of-service attacks may differ - from "hacktivism" to criminal intent - and the methods can change.
 A robust security suite is necessary to ensure that your networks and sites are protected from the latest advances in this constantly evolving landscape.
 Radware offers a host of

 solutions that will keep your assets protected from intruders and hackers with fast updates and responses to new methods of attack.